ivanresearch/nmsu_ijcai_2020/ReadMe.txt

 There are 14 datasets used in this paper.
 Each dataset contains two files: train.txt and test.txt.

 1. Prerequirments:
-    The project is writen by Python 2.7.
+    The project is writen using Python 2.7.
-    Following packages are needed to run this project:
+    The following packages are required to run this project:
     1.1. tensorflow-gpu-1.15.0
     1.2 scikit-learn 0.22.0
     1.3 numpy 1.17.3